top of page

 With local SEO, you don't care if you get ranked for the bulk of keywords – because you'll never sell the "best guitar amp" to someone 2,000 miles away.
 Rather, your content strategy revolves around "location" based keywords, e.g., "Top 5 tree surgeons in [location]" or "plumbers near me."

 In addition, your Google My Business profile should be up-to-date and claimed.
-It's the #1 way Google conveys information about your business.
+It's the number one way Google conveys information about your business.

 Your fundamental aim is to appear in the Local Pack, the Local Finder, Google Maps, and localised organic results.